Exploring Ubud and the Spiritual Side of Bali: ‘The Island of the Gods’

-Bali is Indonesia’s most popular tourist destination, famous for it’s beaches, surfing and luxury resorts.
-But there’s so much more to this beautiful island than just fun in the sun.
+Bali is Indonesia’s most popular tourist destination, famous for stunning beaches and rice terraces, epic surfing and luxury wellness resorts.

 Image of crashing waves and sunset at Ulu Watu temple, Bali